ShieldInTheField/ShieldInTheField/README.md

 On the physics side, I’m expanding my understanding of:

-- **Differential Geometry** and its role in GR and classical gravity
+- Differential Geometry and the mathematical structures underlying classical and relativistic field theories
-- **Relativistic Quantum Mechanics** and the structure of physical theories
+- Relativistic Quantum Mechanics and the architecture of physical theories
-- Bridging theory with computation and real-world modeling
+- Connecting rigorous theory with computation, modeling, and simulation

 ---